 Ph.D. in Rhetoric and Composition

-Students in the program are active in professional activities of various kinds, including publishing, participating in conferences and serving as interns in community agencies, educational institutions or businesses.
+Students in the program participate in professional activities of various kinds, including publishing, academic conferences and internships in community agencies, educational institutions or businesses.
+The program also hosts a robust student chapter of the Rhetoric Society of America, Rhetoric @ Reno.

 - Required course: ENG 730, Intro to Graduate Study in Rhetoric and Composition, or a comparable course at the Master's level is required and should be taken at the first opportunity.
 It is customarily offered each fall semester.